-A Federal Pell Grant, unlike a loan, does not have to be repaid.
-Federal Pell Grants usually are awarded only to undergraduate students who have not earned a bachelor's or a professional degree.
-(In some cases, however, a student enrolled in a postbaccalaureate teacher certification program might receive a Federal Pell Grant.)
-You are not eligible to receive a Federal Pell Grant if you are incarcerated in a federal or state penal institution or are subject to an involuntary civil commitment upon completion of a period of incarceration for a forcible or nonforcible sexual offense.
+Federal Pell Grants usually are awarded only to undergraduate students who display exceptional financial need and have not earned a bachelor's, graduate, or professional degree.
+(In some cases, however, a student enrolled in a post-baccalaureate teacher certification program might receive a Federal Pell Grant.)
+You are not eligible to receive a Federal Pell Grant if you are incarcerated in a federal or state penal institution or are subject to an involuntary civil commitment upon completion of a period of incarceration for a forcible or non-forcible sexual offense.

 You should start by submitting a Free Application for Federal Student Aid (FAFSA®) form.
 You will have to fill out the FAFSA form every year you’re in school in order to stay eligible for federal student aid.
 For more information or to apply, please visit the provider's website.